SKCrawford/grammar-detector/README.md

     $ python -m unittest

 To add new grammatical features or improve existing features, focus your efforts on the `patternsets` directory and its YAML files.
-You may find the token tables generated by the `GrammarDetector.token_table(self, input: str)` instance method to be helpful when creating or expanding patterns.
+You may find the token tables generated by the `GrammarDetector.token_table(self, input: str, **kwargs)` instance method to be helpful for conceptualizing sequences of tokens.
+You may also find the tokenlike lists generated by the `GrammarDetector.token_data(self, input: str, **kwargs)` instance method to be helpful when generating new patterns or improving upon existing patterns.

 Submissions of `patternset` files will be rejected if they do not include tests for each pattern.

 ## Authors